 A lesson in Spanish is worth its weight in gold

 Learning Spanish isn’t just a fun talent that you can show off when you feel like excluding annoying family members at the dinner table come the holidays, or a cool way to flirt with someone, but it’s pretty darn useful considering that according to the Pew Research Center, the second most spoken language in the United States is Spanish.
-This means it’s highly likely that you’ll get to practice your sweet new language at least once a day just by going to a coffee shop, work, or your gym.
+This means it’s highly likely that you’ll get to practise your sweet new language at least once a day just by going to a coffee shop, work, or your gym.
 So, whether you’re a college student, chef, lawyer or painter, you’ll probably find that with just one lesson in Spanish, you’re apt to use what you learn.
 All those years of algebra may have left your memory back when Dylan and Brenda were an item in 90210, but your Spanish speaking skills will live on, even when you’re in diapers–again.
 Even if you can just show off Spanish colors, numbers and catch phrases, you’re already ahead of the game and able to speak with a good chunk of the population who can hablar español.

 Reason Number Two